-Fast-paced lifestyles, wading through traffic, constant app notifications demanding attention and work pressure leads to stress and anxiety becomes a constant presence in our lives.
-Once there, it’s hard to get rid of the constant anxiety running through our lives.
-Unless we do something to get rid of stress, it just ends up increasing and taking over our lives.
+Fast-paced lifestyles, wading through traffic, constant app notifications demanding attention and work pressure lead to stress and anxiety becoming a constant presence in our lives.
+Once there, it’s hard to eliminate the constant anxiety running through our lives.
+Unless we do something to get rid of stress, it just increases and takes over our lives.
 We need help!

-People say that one of the best ways to reduce stress is to clear our minds and meditate.
-It’s not easy to get into meditation since we have that constant chatter going on in our heads which tend to distract us.
+People say one of the best ways to reduce stress is to clear our minds and meditate.
+It’s not easy to get into meditation since we have that constant chatter going on in our heads, which tends to distract us.
 I tried a few times, unsuccessfully and had to fall back to the help of technology to guide me into it.

 The folks behind the service explain that they use artificial intelligence (AI) that composes music for the goal, tracks what works for you, and adjusts accordingly to your brain profile.
 So the more you use it, the better it gets.